Security Basics: 101

 Why Patch?

-New vulnerabilities in the operating system and application software are discovered every day.
-By not applying patches, you might be leaving the door open for exploits of these vulnerabilities that can lead to the exposure of your personal information (e.g., CalNet ID, credit card info, etc.) or sensitive campus data.
+New vulnerabilities in operating system and application software are discovered every day.
+By not applying patches and updates, you might be leaving the door open for attackers to exploit these vulnerabilities.
+That can lead to the exposure of your personal information (e.g., CalNet ID, credit card info, etc.) or sensitive campus data.

-Vulnerabilities in web browsers and email programs can allow malicious websites to infect or compromise your computing device with little or no action on your part other than clicking a link.
+Vulnerabilities in web browsers, for example, can allow malicious websites to infect or compromise your device with little or no action on your part other than clicking a link.

 How to Patch

-For students and staff who personally manage their computers, or who use personal computers or mobile devices, the following are a list of security patch resources.
+For students and employees who personally manage their computers, or who use personal computers or mobile devices, the following are a list of security patch resources.

 Information resources for keeping your computer operating system up to date: